 CKS will cover the costs of tuition, administration, and local travel on field visits for participants.
 Participants are responsible for their international travel and living expenses including accommodations and food during the program.

-For detail any questions and summit your completed application to: email@example.com with the subject: “Application for KLCP 2020”
+Summit your completed application with the subject, “Application for KLCP 2020” to: firstname.lastname@example.org.

-If you do not have access to scanning or email, you may mail the completed application form and all required documents to:
+If you do not have access to email, you may mail the completed application form and all required documents to:

 Center for Khmer Studies (CKS)